jackdpond/tsohar/README.md

 ```
 This will take a few minutes to run.
 Once it is finished, you will have a vector database that is ready to search!

+#### Adding several series at once
+You can also put several series .txt files in a directory and pass the directory path into the Index.add_podcast() method, which simply iterates through the text files and adds a series for each one.

 ### Search
 The search.py script is for searching the index.
 Because it is an index of sentence embeddings, you will be able to search semantically, not using keywords.